Chocolate Truffles

 • Place saran wrap over the mixture and refrigerate for at least 4 hours.

-• Using a tablespoon scoop make 1 tablespoon sized balls that you drop into either cocoa powder or powdered sugar and rolls into smooth balls.
+• Using a tablespoon scoop, make single tablespoon-sized balls that you drop into either cocoa powder or powdered sugar and roll into smooth balls.

 Notes